 Do you know about the effects of lean?
 Rappers made lean popular over the past decade, also known as “purple drank” or “sizzurp.”
-It is an illegal drink made with a base of DXM or codeine cough syrup mixed with with a soda like Sprite or Mountain Dew, Jolly Rancher candies, and ice.
+It is an illegal drink made with a base of DXM or codeine cough syrup mixed with a soda like Sprite or Mountain Dew, Jolly Rancher candies, and ice.
 Purple drank gets its name from the purple hue of the codeine.

 Cough syrup has long helped relieve the heavy hacking symptoms that come with the common cold.
 Cough medicines are relatively harmless when used responsibly or as prescribed.
 Still, abusing cough syrup is not new.
-But the trendiness and popularity of purple drank, combined with the effects of lean, help it hold a firm place on growing list of misused over-the-counter and prescription drugs.
+But the trendiness and popularity of purple drank, combined with the effects of lean, help it hold a firm place on the growing list of misused over-the-counter and prescription drugs.

 What are the effects of lean?
 Why do people enjoy drinking something like cough syrup?
 The drink comes with both short-term highs and long-term consequences.
 Continue reading to learn more about the high from codeine and why people use it.